hilsdsg3/ML_for_finance/README.md

 ## Introduction

 This is an ongoing project of the intersection between machine learning, finance, and the Google Cloud Platform.
 I will touch on each of the bulleted topics.
 I have accompanying Jupyter notebook.
-There is alot of content in the [jupyter notebook](https://github.com/hilsdsg3/ML_for_finance/blob/master/repo_nb.ipynb) so it is best to select the Table of Contents like below and select a topic.
+There is a lot of content in the [Jupyter notebook](https://github.com/hilsdsg3/ML_for_finance/blob/master/repo_nb.ipynb) so it is best to select the Table of Contents like below and select a topic.

 <p align="center"><img width=50% src="https://github.com/hilsdsg3/ML_for_finance/blob/master/metadata/table_of_contents.png"></p>